joemoose/dungeoneers.d20/docs/appendix-a.md

 - Once HP is depleted, take damage to STR.
 - After taking STR damage, make a STR check.
 On failure, take a *Wounded* constraint and become incapacitated.
-- If STR is reduced to zero, you die.
+- If any attribute besides LUCK is reduced to zero, you die.

 ## Healing